UA-NASA-Robotics/2024-2025-Robot-Code/README.md

 ### ROI
 The ROI repo is installed as a submodule.
 When cloning the repository, run `git submodule init` and `git submodule update` to clone the latest ROI code into your workspace.

+### gahh
+This is a virtual enviroment that was used to download the ros2keyboard dependencies and is needed for the program to run properly.

 ## ROS Diagram

 ![Image Didn't Load :(](./Docs/rosgraph.png "ROS Diagram")